Class 1 toll guide

 What counts as a car

-The Ohio Turnpike puts a vehicle in Class 1 if it has two axles, total height under 7'6" measured over the first axle, and it is not towing anything.
+The Ohio Turnpike puts a vehicle in Class 1 if it has two axles, height under 7'6" measured over the first two axles, and it is not towing anything (all motorcycles are Class 1, including with trailers).
 That definition catches almost every consumer passenger vehicle in 2026:

 Always Class 1